alberto-lazari/masters-thesis/chapters/implementation.typ

 It abstracts these complexities, providing a simple interface for other components to access and modify the permission state as needed.

+==== Implementation

+=== Management Core Component
+==== Design
+The _management core_ provides essential operations for handling permission states.
+It is the interface replacing operations defined in Android's management component, emulating their implementation and adapting it to the virtual environment.
+Additionally, it includes a small compatibility layer within the virtualization framework's native library.
+This layer provides native code with access to the permission management core's features implemented in the main framework, allowing patches applied to system methods to redirect native-level permission checks to the virtual model.

+Since its interactions with virtual apps are designed to mimic the system's original model, the interface maintains a certain degree of similarity with the original component, to simplify the redirection process.

+The main responsibilities of this components are:
+- Querying the current state of permissions.

+- Performing operations such as granting, revoking, and supporting UI-related actions.

+- Managing and maintaining the overall permission state model.

+- Handling exceptions or special cases for specific permissions.

+==== Implementation
+The component is implemented as a single service in the virtualization framework, inspired by Android's `PermissionManager`.
+Like all other services in VirtualApp, `VPermissionManager` is implemented following the singleton pattern, allowing it to be easily accessed and referenced across the codebase, similar to what the Android service mechanism itself provide.

+Below is a breakdown of its architecture, illustrated in @management_core_diagram.

+#figure(
+  caption: [Management core component class diagram.], image("/images/management-core.svg")
+) <management_core_diagram>

+===== Singleton Implementation
+The singleton pattern is implemented in the class with:
+- `INSTANCE`: the instance object, stored as a private, static, and final field, ensuring that the class is actually instantiated once.
+  Because it is static it is also automatically instantiated by the Java runtime.

+- Private constructor: prevents instantiation of the class from outside.

+- `get()`: static method to get the singleton instance.

+===== System Configuration Methods
+These methods are responsible for setting up and managing system configurations related to permissions:
+- `systemReady()`: initializes the permission system when the virtual app starts.

+- `initPermissionsForUid(int uid, VPackage pkg)`: initializes permissions when a new app is installed, creating permissions associations based on provided package informations.

+- `removePermissionsForUid(int uid)`: removes permissions associated with an app when it is uninstalled.

+===== General-Purpose Permission Management
+These methods provide access to permission data and manage permission states:
+- `AppPermissions getAppPermissions(int uid)`: returns permissions information for a specific UID.

+- `Permission getPermission(String permissionName, int uid)`: returns a specific permission or permission group by name for a given UID.

+- `updatePermission(String permissionName, int uid, Function operation)`: allows updating a permission's status with the generic `operation` callback.
+  It gives the callback access to the permission in its current state and automatically persists any changes.

+===== Specific Permission Logic Methods
+These methods implement the core logic exposed to the _redirection_ and _user interaction_ components, for handling specific permission checks and operations:
+- `int checkPermission(String permission, int uid)`: mirrors Android's permission checking mechanism, returning `PERMISSION_GRANTED` or `PERMISSION_DENIED`.

+- `boolean shouldShowRequestPermissionRationale(String permission, int uid)`: also mirrors its Android API counterpart, determining whether a rationale should be displayed for explaining a specific permission request.

+- `allowPermission(String permissionName, int uid)`: implements the "Allow" button behavior in the permission dialog.
+  It grants the requested permission or permission group.

+- `allowPermissionOnce(String permissionName, int uid)`: it is related to a situation where the user chooses to grant a permission temporarily, typically associated with the "Allow once" button in the UI.
+  It grants the permission for the current session only, meaning that it is only effective until the app is closed or the session ends.

+- `doNotAllowPermission(String permissionName, int uid)`: reflects the user's choice not to allow a permission or permission group, which corresponds to the "Don't Allow" button in the dialog.
+  It handles the logic of denying the permission, or marking it as "denied once".
+  It also handles the denial of permissions within groups, ensuring that when a permission group is denied, the individual permissions in it are properly denied as well.

+// TODO: dialog is not always a perfect replica (location, background permissions, ...)
 === User Interaction Component
+==== Design
 This component defines how the user interacts with the permission model.
 It needs to closely mirror the experience provided by Android to leverage users' familiarity with the system.
 While aesthetic details can differ,